naomilk/naomilk/README.md

 In August 2021 I decided to make the jump from being a qualified accountant into the vast world of the tech industry.
 I started out by firstly engaging in a **Full-Stack Development course** by Codecademy to hone some basic web development skills.
-I have now studied and practised using basic/intermediate JavaScript, but what a ride it has been!
-I'm very excited to further my skills and to next build on my current
+I have now studied and practised using intermediate JavaScript, as well as HTML and CSS to create basic web-pages.
+I'm very excited to further my skills and to next build on my current knowledge with new challenges like libraries, such as Vue and React.
-HTML and CSS skills.

 > The most difficult thing is the decision to act, the rest is merely tenacity - Amelia Earhart